Military ground snake

-The military ground snake (Erythrolamprus miliaris) is a species of snake in the family Colubridae.
+The military ground snake (Erythrolamprus miliaris) is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is endemic to South America.

 Common names

-South American common names for E. miliaris include cobra-d'água (water snake) and cobra-lisa (smooth snake) in Portuguese, and simply culebra (snake) in Spanish.
+South American common names for Erythrolamprus miliaris include cobra-d'água (water snake) and cobra-lisa (smooth snake) in Portuguese, and simply culebra (snake) in Spanish.

 Taxonomy

-E. miliaris was originally described as Coluber miliaris by Carl Linnaeus in 1758.
+Erythrolamprus miliaris was originally described as Coluber miliaris by Carl Linnaeus in 1758.

+Erythrolamprus miliaris belongs to the genus Erythrolamprus, which contains over 50 species.
+The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
+The relationships of Erythrolamprus species located in northern South America can be shown in the cladogram below, based on molecular DNA analysis:

 Subspecies

 Five subspecies are recognized, including the nominotypical subspecies.